 - baking powder – baking powder gives our cookies a bit of a lift, especially since we’re only using one egg.

-So to make these cutout sugar cookies with sprinkles, you’ll need a few basic cookie tools, like cookie cutters, a baking sheet, and either parchment paper or a silicone baking liner.
+So to make this no spread sugar cookies recipe, you’ll need a few basic cookie tools, like cookie cutters, a baking sheet, and either parchment paper or a silicone baking liner.
 You’ll also want an electric mixer to cream your butter and a rolling pin to roll out your dough.
 Another great tool I love for rolling out dough is a pastry mat.
 This is the one I use: it’s nonstick, nonslip, and has measuring lines up to 16 inches, which really comes in handy for pie crust!
 Here are all my equipment recommendations for these cutout sugar cookies with sprinkles!

-This sugar cookies recipe is so easy, and with the addition of sprinkles it’s the best way to celebrate this holiday!
-But just to make sure that you have no trouble making these cookies, here are a few of my best tips!
+These no chill no spread sugar cookies are an easy treat any time of year — to make sure you have no trouble making these cookies look and taste perfect, here are a few of my best tips!

 Measure your flour and powdered sugar by weight